Answers to Your Financing Questions

 Down Payment Plus Program (DPP)

 This program provides down payment and closing cost assistance to low-to-moderate income* homebuyers throughout South Central Wisconsin through the REALTORS® Association of South Central Wisconsin’s Housing Foundation.
-The maximum loan amount is $4,000 or 3% of the purchase price, whichever is lower.
+The maximum loan amount is $6,000 or 3% of the purchase price, whichever is lower.
 No payments are required.
-Approximately 1.875% interest per year accumulates.
+0% interest per year.
 Funding is limited.
-Please call (608) 258-5560 x32 or email firstname.lastname@example.org
+Please call (608) 258-5560 x302 or email firstname.lastname@example.org

 Movin’ Out provides down payment and closing costs assistance programs for low-to-moderate income* households where at least one household member has a permanent disability.
 This does NOT include disabilities because of the aging process.
-Borrower should contact Movin’ Out to reserve funds even before pre-approval.
-The maximum purchase price limit is $290,000.
+Borrowers should contact Movin’ Out to reserve funds even before pre-approval.
+The maximum purchase price limit is $320,000.

-Assistance to first-time home buyers who have a WHEDA first mortgage.
+Assistance to home buyers who have a WHEDA first mortgage.
+Do not have to be a first-time homebuyer.
 Buyers may use the funds for a down payment, closing costs and home buyer education expenses.
 The minimum loan is $1,000 or up to 6% of purchase price for both Conventional and FHA.
 The loan term is 10 years with monthly payments, which include interest.
 Easy Close income limits do NOT adhere to the above income guidelines.
+No borrower down payment required on a single-family home, warrantable condo & double wide; 3% down payment on a 2-4 untit property.
 See: www.wheda.com.